NESCAU-UFLA/FuzzingTool/README.md

   </a>
 </p>

 FuzzingTool is a web penetration testing tool, that handles with fuzzing.
-After the test is completed, all possible vulnerable entries (and the response data) are saved on an output file.
+After the test is completed, all possible vulnerable entries (and the response data) are saved on a report file.
 For examples, see <a href="#usage-examples">Usage Examples</a>.
 <br/>

 ## Disclaimer